 It does seem to me that autistic males don’t react this way and I wonder why?
 I’d like to know a bit more about it but I don’t really have anyone to ask.
 John is not someone who’s eager to talk about his thought process, although I did notice he gets stressed a lot when he’s unable to buy new trousers or shoes and he can get into ‘too much’ mode because of that.
 But then, that is not really social situation, is it?

-So blogging is a therapeutic activity.
+Blogging is a therapeutic activity.
 And I noticed something really strange lately: whenever I am going through a certain mental state posting about it is what allows me to move on.
-Sometimes within a very short time, like a several minutes only after publishing a post I realise that the thinking process I described in that post was incorrect and I move on to another hypothesis.
+Sometimes within a very short time, like a several minutes after publishing a post I realise that the thinking process I described in that post was incorrect and I move on to another hypothesis.